 (2) Alternately, and with the approval of the Board of Health, a community wastewater disposal system may be installed.
 If such a system is to be installed, appropriate conditions which have been accepted by the Board of Health shall be added to the definitive plan approval.

 B. Conservation Commission and other reviews.
 The Conservation Commission, Department of Public Works, Town Engineer and any other agency designated to receive and review a definitive plan shall, within 45 days following receipt of such plan, report their findings in writing to the Planning Board, and shall make recommendations thereon.
-Should the agency be unable to complete a full review of the project within the statutory forty-fiveday window, it shall file a preliminary statement indicating any problems found within the 45 days and a completed statement as soon as possible thereafter.
+Should the agency be unable to complete a full review of the project within the statutory forty-five-day window, it shall file a preliminary statement indicating any problems found within the 45 days and a completed statement as soon as possible thereafter.
 Failure to so report shall be deemed a favorable recommendation on said plan.

 C. Approval of water mains and hydrants.
 If water mains and hydrants are to be installed, the written approval of the Department of Public Works and the Fire Department shall be required before subdivision approval is granted.